A fire in Los Angeles County has consumed nearly 15,000 acres - KESQ

 (CNN) — A fire in Los Angeles County that forced the evacuations of hundreds of people from a state park has burned nearly 15,000 acres, authorities said Sunday, just one day after it started.

-The Post Fire was only 2% contained as of Sunday midday, according to the California Department of Forestry and Fire Protection.
+The Post Fire is 8% contained, as of Monday morning, according to the California Department of Forestry and Fire Protection.
 The agency, also known as Cal Fire, said 400 personnel, 70 engines and two dozers were battling the blaze.

 “Numerous firefighting air tankers from throughout the State are flying fire suppression missions as conditions allow,” Cal Fire said.